 Be seen and engage at Heartifacts

 In order to support events of its size, we rely on sponsors wanting to represent themselves well in the software community to sponsor Heartifacts.
-Sponsorship of our intimate event is a fantastic opportunity to meet one-on-one with some of the most conscientious developers, designers, and managers the community has to offer.
+Sponsorship of our intimate event is a fantastic opportunity to demonstrate that your organization cares deeply about mental health, community building, and career management in direct view of the most conscientious developers, designers, and managers that the community has to offer.

 Our current sponsors are listed on the front page.